Your Student's Health on Campus

 Health and Counseling Services

 Students are assessed a fee each semester that provides free access to the professional services located in Health and Counseling Services even if they are not on the university student insurance plan.
-Medical care on campus is provided by a part-time medical practitioner and a full-time registered nurse.
+Medical care on campus is provided by a full-time Family Nurse Practitioner and a full-time Registered Nurse.
 Students are seen by appointment and often can get an appointment the same day they call.

 For more details on health and counseling services available, please visit the Health and Counseling website.

 The college years are an exciting time of growth and discovery for the college student, but with every season of growth there are times of challenge.
 Here we lay out for you the “typical” stresses that students experience during their college years so you can anticipate their needs and know how to pray for them.